 You will enjoy great local cuisine; continental breakfasts and hearty packed lunches during the day, and either restaurant meals or wholesome home-cooked fare prepared by your host/hostess in the evenings.

-If you have any dietary issues or food allergies, we are happy to cater for these, please advise the office of details when you make your booking.
+If you have any dietary issues or food allergies, we are happy to cater for these, please advise us of details when you make your booking.

 All meals are included in your tour cost.
 Wine and other beverages are available to be purchased during dinners.